neacsum/cpm/README.md

 ## 5. Semantics of CPM.JSON file ##
+Following is a list of attributes that are recognized in the JSON file.
+Unknown attributes are silently ignored.
 |Level | Attribute   | Value  | Semantics |
 |------|-------------|--------|-----------|
 | 1    | `name`      | string | Name of package |